 Processing Time For F-1 visa

-The U.S. Department of State has to make sure that the visa status is complete and accurate before they will approve it.
-In some cases, the consulate may need more information or documents to review your case.
+The U.S. Department of State has to ensure the visa status is complete and accurate before they approve it.
+Sometimes, the consulate may need more information or documents to review your case.

 Once you have completed the application process, your appointment will be scheduled at the U.S. consulate closest to you.
-You will need to submit all of the required documents with your application and pay the required fees (unless you qualify for a waiver).
+You must submit all required documents with your application and pay the required fees (unless you qualify for a waiver).